Who are your acupuncture practitioners at The Well?

-The traditional medicine of China has developed over the last three thousand years into a unique and highly sophisticated system for understanding health and disease.
-It includes acupuncture, herbs, exercise, massage and diet.
+The traditional medicine of China has developed over the last 2,500 years into a unique and highly sophisticated system for understanding health and disease.
 A system of diagnosis has been developed which is based on detailed observation of the human body.
-The focus is on the individual as a whole, and not just on an illness.
+The focus is on the individual as a whole, and not just on an illness, condition, or injury.

-The focus of traditional acupuncture is on stimulating the body's own healing responses, thereby improving the overall well-being of the patient, and tackling the root cause of problems.
+The focus of acupuncture is on stimulating the body's own healing responses, tackling the

 Who has acupuncture?